chenshenhai/deno_note/note/chapter_04/deno_cmd.md

 SUBCOMMANDS:
     bundle         Bundle module and dependencies into single file cache          Cache the dependencies
-    completions    Generate shell completions
+    compile        Compile the script into a self contained executable completions    Generate shell completions
     doc            Show documentation for a module
     eval           Eval script